 (1) Bias is present in text in many ways.
 The following paper shows that word embeddings trained on Google News articles exhibit female/male gender stereotypes presented in society.
 When the algorithm is asked to complete the sentence "Man is to computer programmer as woman is to X", it replaces X with homemaker.

 (2) In April 2020 Google created a post explaining how they had started the path to resolving gender bias.
-This example shows the translation of “My friend is a Doctor” to Spanish.
-In English, the gender of the doctor is ambiguous, but if we want to translate that to Spanish, it is necessary to specify the gender that the word ‘friend’ is referring to.
+This example shows the translation of "My friend is a Doctor" into Spanish.
+In English, the gender of the doctor is ambiguous, but if we want to translate that to Spanish, it is necessary to specify the gender that the word 'friend' is referring to.
 The algorithm concluded that it was more probable that the doctor would be a man, giving the masculine output for the word friend.

 The following image shows how this problem has been resolved: